Technigo/project-express-api/README.md

-# Project Express API Project, week 17, Technigo Bootcamp
+# Project Express API, week 17, Technigo Bootcamp

 - How to build an API in Node using Express
 - How to create routes in Express